syncfusion-content/ej2-angular-docs/ej2-angular/treegrid/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Treegrid component | Syncfusion
+title: Getting started with Angular Tree Grid Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Treegrid component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular Tree Grid component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Treegrid component
+# Getting started with Angular Tree Grid Component

 This section explains the steps required to create a simple Essential JS 2 TreeGrid and demonstrates the basic usage of the [`Angular Tree Grid control`](https://www.syncfusion.com/angular-components/angular-tree-grid) in a Angular CLI application.